 \subsubsection{Attacker Strategies}

 To capture a wide range of realistic adversarial behaviors, we consider three types of attacker strategies, such that \begin{itemize} \item \textbf{Fixed Attacker}: The attacker selects a specific UAV or communication link as the attack target at the beginning of the DoS attack and persistently attacks it throughout the whole attack-defense interaction~\cite{yu2023reinforcement}.
 For example, if the fixed attacker selects a UAV node $i$ as the target with initialized attack frequency $f_{\text{atk}}$, then, this attack remains active for the entire interaction and can be described as $\phi^\mathcal{N}_i(t) = 1$ and $f_{\text{atk}}(t) = f_i(0)$ for all time steps $t \in \mathbb{T} = \{1, 2, \ldots, T\}$, where $T$ denotes the time horizon. \item \textbf{Random Attacker}: At each attack opportunity, the attacker randomly selects a UAV node or communication link from the set of available targets~\cite{boualouache2022federated}.
 The attacker launches an attack on the chosen target for a fixed attack duration $\tau_{\text{atk}}$.
 After each attack, the attacker needs to wait for a reconnaissance period $\tau_{\text{recon}}$ before initiating the next attack.
+During this reconnaissance period, the attacker is assumed to be passively listening or actively scanning to re-acquire a target, by identifying the swarm's current communication frequency if a frequency hop has occurred.
 For example, if the random attacker selects a UAV $i$ as the target at time step $0$, then the attack can be described as $\phi^\mathcal{N}_i(t) = 1$ and $f_{\text{atk}}(t) = f_i(0)$ for $t \in [0, \tau_{\text{atk}} + \tau_{\text{recon}})$, and $\phi^\mathcal{N}_j(t) = 0$ for all other UAVs $j \neq i$.
 Thus, the next attack can only start after initial attack ends and the attack frequency is updated to match the current frequency of the another selected UAV $j$, i.e., $f_{\text{atk}}(\tau_{\text{atk}} + \tau_{\text{recon}}) = f_j(\tau_{\text{atk}} + \tau_{\text{recon}})$. \item \textbf{Greedy Attacker}: The adversary dynamically observes the network state, enabling adaptively selecting the target that is expected to cause the maximum disruption to the swarm~\cite{huang2022strategic}.